-Most women experience food cravings at some point during pregnancy.
-While these cravings might be for a specific type of cuisine or unusual food, they typically include the desire for sweet, salty, spicy or fatty foods.
-Sometimes, even nonfood products serve as cravings.
-While these cravings are most likely the result of hormonal and metabolic changes that take place in a woman’s body, some propose that the baby’s sex can be revealed based on the nature of these cravings.
+Most women experience food cravings at some time during their pregnancy.
+While these cravings might be for a specific type of cuisine or an unusual food, they typically include the desire for sweet, salty, spicy or fatty foods.
+Some women even crave nonfood products.

 Video of the Day

 Cravings during pregnancy are most likely the result of hormonal changes, nutritional deficiencies or other changes in the mother, but some people believe that the baby’s sex can be revealed by the types of cravings.

 Several theories attempt to explain why food cravings occur in pregnancy.
 Hormonal changes are known to alter taste and smell, which might explain the desire for specific, sometimes unusual foods.
 Food intake is also connected to emotions.

 During pregnancy, women might crave specific foods, consciously or unconsciously, as a response to emotional needs.
 Another theory suggests that cravings for some foods developed during human evolution as a way to reduce morning sickness.

 Nutritional deficiencies may also cause cravings.
 Deficiencies occur more commonly in pregnancy because of the increased nutritional needs of the baby.
 A shortage of specific nutrients might lead to the urge to consume foods rich in those nutrients.

 Cravings for red meat, for example, may indicate the need for more protein, and cravings for peaches might indicate a carotene deficiency.
 Cravings for chocolate may indicate a magnesium or vitamin B deficiency.